ForawardStar/PEdger/README.md

 ``checkpoint.pth” in this repository is our pre-trained model.

 # Training
-change the data path in ``main.py" to your own path, then run:
+change the training data path in ``main.py" to your own path, then run:

 `python main.py`

 # Testing
-change the data path and checkpoint path in ``test.py" to your own path, then run:
+change the testing data path and checkpoint path in ``test.py" to your own path, then run:

 `python test.py`